yegor256/blog/_posts/2019/apr/2019-04-23-elegant-readme.md

 Then, again without any headings, you just get right to the point of how I can use your baby, as a complete newbie to this repo.
-I just opened this page because a friend of mine told me that it's great and I want to understand if it's worth it or I whether I should close it right now.
+I just opened this page because a friend of mine told me that it's great and I want to understand if it's worth it or whether I should close it right now.
 You have my attention for another 60 seconds.
 Tell me _how to try it_!
 Something like this:

 {% highlight text %}